 On some variants the second fold rams may have a hydraulic break-back incorporated as a safety precaution.
-E.g. If the boom tips have been removed from the 24m boom for spraying at 20m.
-If the break-back is activated, the hydraulic pressure will be lost out of the second fold rams and so it is important to re-pressurise by activating the outer section lever or switch.
+This is used when the boom tips (and also the normal break-back) have been removed from the 24m boom for spraying at 20m.

+If the end of the boom hits an obstacle oil will be forced out of the ram and back to the hydraulic tank through a safety relief valve.
+The hydraulic pressure will be lost out of the second fold rams and it will be necessary to re-pressurise the by activating the outer section spool lever or switch before continuing.